MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 # The case for high compression levels

 There are many use cases where you compress your data only once but decompress it much more often.
 For example, you can compress and store a file that will need to be read many times in the future.
 In that case it's very useful to spend the CPU resources on compressing at a higher setting.
 It will give you higher decompression speeds during reads and the compressed data will occupy less space.

+Also, when operating from a disk that has a lower speed than the compression or decompression speeds, compression can really help.
+For those cases, compression will actually increase the total transfer speed because (much) less data has to be moved to or from the disk.
+This is also the main reason why _fst_ is able to serialize a dataset at higher speeds than the physical limits of a drive.

+(Please take a look at [this post](/2017/12/fst_0.8.0/) to get an idea how that works exactly)